ZhiruiFeng/CarsMemory/README.md

 **V1.1** + Add a detector and filter before processing to clean unqualified data.

-Q2: How to differentiate the value of uploaded data?
+Q2: How to differentiate the values of data?

 A2: We could emphasis those data in special scene, and those data have more false object detection by build-in model.